Photo: By Sven Mandel (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

-The list below presents some of the best John Miles songs of his career.
-We were careful not to utilize too much of the first two albums in which most of the best stuff of his career can be found.
-Over time, John Miles, varied his musical style greatly.
+The list below presents some of his career’s best John Miles songs.
+We were careful not to utilize too much of the first two albums, where most of his career’s best stuff can be found.
+Over time, John Miles varied his musical style greatly.
 Those changes are meant to be presented in this list of John Miles songs.
 If you have never heard of the singer, hopefully, this list will inspire you to check out some of the great music John Miles made during his career.

 # 10 – Rebel